deciob/writings/README.md

 ## Title (TODO)

-**Note**: the following article assumes the reader has at least some basic knowledge of d3.
-If one has never used d3 before I would suggest reading the [introduction](http://d3js.org/) on the library homepage and [Thinking with Joins](http://bost.ocks.org/mike/join/) before continuing the read.
+**Note**: the following article assumes the reader has at least some basic knowledge of **d3**.
+If one has never used **d3** before I would suggest reading the [introduction](http://d3js.org/) on the library homepage and [Thinking with Joins](http://bost.ocks.org/mike/join/) before continuing the read.

 I have recently been working at a [simple visualization](http://wcmc.io/map), where some circles, generated in **d3** and representing ip addresses, are layered out on **Google Maps**.
-It turned out that using **d3** made it surprisingly clean and easy to handle the user-driven visualization changes.
-Surprisingly because, as many others, I somehow struggled to fully understand and correctly use **d3**.
+It turned out that using **d3** made it surprisingly clean and easy, to handle the user-driven visualization changes.
+Surprisingly because, as others, I somehow struggled to fully understand and correctly use **d3**.

 To give an idea about how **d3** can be misused, here is an excerpt from some [old code](https://github.com/deciob/data-story/blob/master/app/controllers/viz/bar_base.coffee) of mine: